How To Build A DIY Wood Floating Desk With Simple Brackets

 13. Apply stain.
 We used our favorite stain color on this desk and are happy we did!

-14. My husband was able to apply the stain to the whole desk and then go back and wipe off.
+14. My husband was able to apply the Red Mahogony stain to the whole desk.
+Then he went back to it wipe off.
 The color was the exact richness we were going for.

 Make sure to check back in the future to get a tour of the complete craft room for our children.
 They have already spent hours creating in there!

-We just love our DIY wooden floating desk and so do our little artists!
+We just love our DIY corner wooden desk and so do our little artists!

 What a great use of space!!